dgsasha/qualia-gtk-theme/README.md

 ```

 ## Uninstalling
-Before uninstalling, use GNOME Tweaks to change themes to something else to avoid any issues.
+Before uninstalling, use GNOME Tweaks to change the themes to something else to avoid any issues.

 After doing that, run the uninstall script:
 ```